 Two other sites were studied on an annual basis; these were: Indian Echo Caverns, Hummelstown, Pa, and Shenandoah Caverns, Shenandoah Valley, Va.
-Indian Echo Caverns are formed in the Conococheague limestone, subgroup
+Indian.Echo Caverns are formed in the Conococheague limestone, subgroup

-The isotopic records from both areas (Figures 3.3 and 3.4) appear very similar to that of Tumbling Creek Cave (Figure 3.2).
+The isotopic records from both areas (Figures 3) and 3.4) appear very similar to that of Tumbling Creek Cave (Figure 3.2)..
 The essential difference is that both sites tend to be isotopically lighter than Missouri which is not surprising as they are further north and experience lower mean annual temperatures (See factor (ii) in 3.1.3).
 The altitude of all the caves is similar at about 200m.
-Again, lack of precipitation data does not allow a very close comparison to be made between the three sites.
+Again lack of precipitation data does not allow a very close comparison to be made between the three sites.
 Worth mentioning, is that higher snowfalls at the more northerly caves may dominate their ultimate groundwater values to a greater extent than at Tumbling Creek Cave.

 All three drip water isotopic profiles (Figures 3.2, 3.3. and 3.4) indicate a lack of seasonal variation.
 None of the records appears to respond to, for example, the very light isotopic input in winter.
 Indeed, from the preceeding arguments in section 3.1.3, it seems unlikely that a seasonal variation is likely to occur.
 It would be highly speculative to ascribe even a year to year variation.
-However, the Missouri data hint at this possibility with a Figure 3.3 Yearly isotopic profiles for cave seepage water and meteoric precipitation from Indian Echo Caverns, Pa.
+However, the Missouri data hint at this possibility with a

+Figure 3.3 Yearly isotopic profiles for cave seepage water and meteoric precipitation from Indian Echo Caverns,

+Pa.

-Figure 3.4 Yearly isotopic profiles for cave seepage water and meteoric precipitation from Shenandoah Caverns, Va.
+Figure 3.4 Yearly isotopic profiles for cave seepage way and meteoric precipitation from Shenandoah Caverns, Va.

-0.5% and 5% difference in δ^{18} O and δ D respectively for the summer data of 1978 and 1979.
+0.5% and 5% difference in $\delta^{18}$ O and $\delta$ D respectively for the summer data of 1978 and 1979.
 These are reasonable values for yearly mean variations in precipitation at many sites (IAEA, 1979).
 It is also worth remembering that 1977 was an unusually cold winter and that the record may be responding to this.
 Such differences are not seen at the other two sites whose drip sites were situated at around the same depth (about 10m), but without the tortuosity of groundwater flow that Tumbling Creek Cave must experience from several thin aquitards within the cave's lithology.
 Indian Echo lies within flat lying, massively bedded limestone whereas Shenandoah Caverns are formed on steeply dipping beds; both should allow a relatively more direct passage of water.
 Perhaps these latter caves had already responded to the lighter 1977 water.

 The extensive isotopic data (appendix III) that lead to the conclusion that the isotopic composition recharge water is contant and essentially equal to the weighted mean annual precipitation, stands in contrast to the findings of Harmon (1979).
-The Kentucky cave seepage data from this study are variable and suggest a two week isotopic response to meteoric precipitation (δ^{18} O measured only).
+The Kentucky cave seepage data from this study are variable and suggest a two week isotopic response to meteoric precipitation ( $\delta^{18}$ O measured only).
 One criticism of this work is that this conclusion rests on three or four of the nineteen points plotted.
-The drip sites in Great Onyx Cave were 20m below a surface that admittedly has a "thin veneer of soil" but these sites are at twice the depth of the three caves reported in this study.
-It is tempting to conclude that further measurements might have smeared out isotopic troughs that perhaps appeared fortuitously after pulses of isotopically light rainfall.

-Figure 3.5 δ^{1 8}O versus δD for soil and seepage water and meteoric precipitation for four Eastern U.S. cave sites.
+The drip sites in Great Onyx Cave were 20m below a surface that admittedly has a "thin veneer of soil" but these sites are Figure 3.5 δ O versus δD for soil and seepage water and meteoric precipitation for four Eastern U.S. cave sites.
 Single or filled circles are precipitation and double circles are mean seepage water values (see Appendix III).